 Easy Meal Planning

 Packing food for an outdoor excursion can be a daunting task.
 Often times meal planning becomes a last minute thought, and people simply “grab something” and hit the road.
-Instead of feeling overwhelmed with what to eat for the duration of your trip, try following these 4 steps to find the right foods to fit your journey.
+Don’t feel overwhelmed the next time your meal planning, follow these tips to quickly narrow down your options:

 How to pack food for a trip

-Narrow down your food options by focusing on these four critical details: storage/weight, refrigeration, duration of trip, and cooking device.
 By asking yourself what resources you have available, you will get a better understanding of the right type of foods to pack.
 Use the below chart to get a better understanding of the right foods to pack.

 Best lightweight foods

 The most important thing to remember is to pack foods that keep up with you.
-If you have a busy and active adventure agenda, you very likely will not have a lot of time to commit to cooking.
-Plan ahead by packing quick snacks, such as energy bars, in easy to reach pockets.
-This way you have food readily accessible when you stop for breaks.
-Also plan on bringing meals that don’t take a lot of time and effort to prepare.
-For example, to reconstitute a dehydrated meal all you have to do is add water.
-Or you can make a quick cooking pasta, such as couscous, and simply top with dehydrated fruits and nuts for a hearty dinner.
-There are many great meals that you can make in the backcountry, and once you know the type of foods that best fit your expedition, you can easily plan for your big adventure.
+If you have a busy and active adventure agenda, you very likely will not have much time to commit to cooking.
+Plan ahead by packing quick snacks and energy bars in easy to reach pockets.
+Always have food and water readily accessible when you stop for breaks.

-The final step to meal planning for a backcountry trip is to practice at home.
-Familiarizing yourself with how long foods take to cook, how they taste and how easily they can be prepared will help you prepare for the trip.
-If you’re using a stove in the backcountry for the first time, or trying a never before attempted recipe, you will come across a lot more challenges in an already difficult environment.
-Practicing at home gives you the opportunity to master your meal so your backcountry cooking experience is easy and successful.
+The final step to meal planning for an adventure is practicing at home.
+Familiarize yourself with how long foods take to cook, how they taste and how easily they can be prepared.
+If you’re using a stove in the backcountry for the first time, practice at home before your trip.
+Master your backcountry cooking equipment for easy and successful trailside meal execution.

 Backcountry cooking podcast